Grocery store aisle with drinks on shelves

 Printable Sugar-Detection Checklist

-Use this in the store, or print it (Print will output only this checklist).
+Use this in the store, or print it out

 1) Nutrition label